anymaniax/azahi/docs/src/pages/reference/QueryClient.md

 **Returns**

-This function returns a promise that will resolve when all of the queries are done being refetched.
+This function returns an observable that will resolve when all of the queries are done being refetched.
 By default, it **will not** throw an error if any of those queries refetches fail, but this can be configured by setting the `throwOnError` option to `true`

 ## `queryClient.cancelQueries`